 Our fees vary from $170 to $280 per session, depending on the type of clinician you see.

-If you have a referral from a GP, you may be eligible for a Medicare rebate of up to $129.55.
+If you have a referral from a GP, you may be eligible for a Medicare rebate from $55 to $129.55.
 Private Health Funds may also allow for rebates depending on your level of cover.

 All fees are payable at the time of consultation.
 Our aim is to provide prompt access to high-quality specialised services to all of our clients.
 In order to do so, we have implemented a $90 cancellation fee.